tikv/website/content/docs/5.1/concepts/explore-tikv-features/fault-tolerance.md

 ```

 {{< info >}}
-Each region contains 3 replicas according to the default configuration.
+Each Region has three replicas according to the default configuration.
 {{< /info >}}

-## Step 2.
-Write data
+### Step 2.
+Import data to TiKV

-On another terminal session, use [go-ycsb](https://github.com/pingcap/go-ycsb) to launch a workload.
+On another terminal session, use [go-ycsb](https://github.com/pingcap/go-ycsb) to launch a workload of writing data to the TiKV cluster.

-1. Clone the `go-ycsb` from GitHub.
+1. Clone `go-ycsb` from GitHub.

-    ```sh
+    ```shell
     git clone https://github.com/pingcap/go-ycsb.git
     ```

 2. Build the application from the source.

-    ```sh
+    ```shell
     make
     ```

-3. Load a workload using `go-ycsb` with **10000** keys.
+3. Load a workload using `go-ycsb` with **10000** keys into the TiKV cluster.

-    ```sh
+    ```shell
     ./bin/go-ycsb load tikv -P workloads/workloada -p tikv.pd="127.0.0.1:2379" -p tikv.type="raw" -p recordcount=1000000
     ```

-    This command will output the following content:
+    The command above will output the following result:

     ```
     Run finished, takes 11.722575701s
     INSERT - Takes(s): 11.7, Count: 10000, OPS: 855.2, Avg(us): 18690, Min(us): 11262, Max(us): 61304, 99th(us): 36000, 99.9th(us): 58000, 99.99th(us): 62000
     ```

-## Step 3.
-Verify the data importing.
+### Step 3: Verify the data import

-Within python3.5+ REPL environment, you can scan all the keys that just inserted by `go-ycsb` and assert the count of them is `recordcount` in the `go-ycsb` command above.
+Using the Python 3.5+ REPL environment, you can scan all the keys that just are inserted by `go-ycsb` and verify that the key count matches the `recordcount` in the `go-ycsb` command in the previous step.

 ```python
 >>> from tikv_client import RawClient